The Listeners (opera)

 The Listeners is an English-language opera in two acts, with music by American composer Missy Mazzoli and libretto by Royce Vavrek.
 Based on a story by Jordan Tannahill, the opera was commissioned by Opera Philadelphia and Lyric Opera of Chicago.
 The premiere was staged with Norwegian National Opera in 2022, before the American premiere in Philadelphia in 2024.

 Background and performance history

 Vavrek's libretto is based on a story by Canadian writer Jordan Tannahill.
 The hum, which is the main driver of the plot, is a phenomenon in which a person or group of people hear a mysterious humming noise which others cannot hear.
 This phenomenon has occurred in several places around the world.

 The premiere was staged in 2022 at the Oslo Opera House with the Norwegian National Opera.
+The premiere was co-produced by Opera Philadelphia and the Lyric Opera of Chicago, with Nicole Heaston in the lead role.
+The production was performed in 2024 in Philadelphia at the Academy of Music, and in 2025 at the Lyric Opera of Chicago, with Heaston once more in the lead role as Claire.

-The opera was then performed in 2024 by Opera Philadelphia at the Academy of Music.
-This was followed in 2025 by a production from the Aalto Musiktheater in Essen, directed by Anna-Sophie Mahler.
-The lead Role was sung by Betsy Horne.
-Another production in 2025 took place at the Lyric Opera of Chicago, with Nicole Heaston once more in the lead role as Claire.
+There was a 2025 production by the Aalto Musiktheater in Essen, directed by Anna-Sophie Mahler.
+The lead role was sung by Betsy Horne.